General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - The showrunners of which mega TV sequence reportedly walked away from a deliberate Star Wars trilogy?

-- What’s the title of the highest secret order given by Palpatine in Revenge of the Sith, calling for all Jedi leaders to be killed?
+- What’s the identify of the highest secret order given by Palpatine in Revenge of the Sith, calling for all Jedi leaders to be killed?

-- What sort of creature does Luke Skywalker battle beneath Jabba the Hutt’s throne in Return of the Jedi?
+- What sort of creature does Luke Skywalker combat beneath Jabba the Hutt’s throne in Return of the Jedi?

 Answers